sargapman/LogStore/README.md

 A tiny package to make log output accessible from within an iOS app.

-Based on Chapter 1.
+Based on Appendix 1.
 Debugging on the Go, of Build Location-Based Projects for iOS, by Dominik Hauser.

 Some parts were filled in or improved by inspection of the LogStore repo at https://github.com/dasdom/LogStore